Thank you for visiting the EduLAw website.

-The project underlining assumption is that collaboration between educators and lawyers can promote effective teaching, learning, school leadership, and educational innovation.
-The project underlining question relating to multidisciplinarity and interdisciplinarity is how good lawyer-educator collaboration could improve education.
-What are the trends in law and education that make effective collaboration increasingly necessary?
-In democratic societies, decisions affecting human conduct are the primary force which determine the direction of educational institutions from day to day.
-Many court decisions introduced by individual students or staff members are held to reduce educational discretion on central questions of education and school leadership.
-Therefore, an effective collaboration between educators and their lawyers increasingly influences such central educational matters as school governance, school reform, equality of educational opportunity, school leadership, and allocation of scarce resources.
-In democratic societies, there is a growing need for such collaboration.
-In contrast with this phenomenon and needs, there is a lack of learning and teaching tools on education law and rights in education, as well as methodologies and pedagogical approaches and ICT-based testing for professionals in education.
-Because of the limited cooperation and available learning tools, many educators / school boards and lawyers are not be engaged in ongoing collaboration.
-Finally, such an interdisciplinarity would not only improve lawyer-educator interactions, but could also reduce litigation in educational issues, and finally use the law to support and advance educational policy objectives.
+The collaboration between educators and lawyers aimed at promoting effective and rights based teaching, learning, school leadership, and educational innovation.
+Multidisciplinarity and interdisciplinarity allowed to establish good lawyer-educator collaboration.
+In democratic societies, decisions affecting human conduct were and are the primary force which determine the direction of educational institutions from day to day and made effective lawyer-educator collaboration increasingly necessary.
+Many court decisions introduced by individual students or staff members reduced educational discretion on central questions of education and school leadership.
+Therefore, the establishment of an effective collaboration between educators and their lawyers aimed at improving rights-based descion making in such central educational matters as school governance, school reform, equality of educational opportunity, school leadership, and allocation of scarce resources.
+Learning and teaching tools on education law and rights in education, as well as methodologies and pedagogical approaches and ICT-based testing for professionals in education were developed and included in accredited educational programmes.

-- to support eligible partner countries in updating their curricula;
+- supported eligible partner countries in updating their curricula;

-- to better prepare their staff and students for a rights based school governance and teaching process and to respond to pro-active rights demands in societies in transition.
+- prepared their staff and students for a rights based school governance and teaching process and to respond to pro-active rights demands in societies in transition.

-- to enhance the relevance of teacher education for the development of a rights based labour market and society;
+- enhanced the relevance of teacher education for the development of a rights based labour market and society;

-- to improve the level of competences and skills in HEIs by developing on-line new modules and innovative teacher education programmes.
+- improved the level of competences and skills in HEIs by developing on-line new modules and innovative teacher education programmes.

-- to redesign courses and programs in teacher training and educational sciences programmes to include modules that transfer a basic knowledge of (education) law to the students in teacher education and educational sciences with or without a previous legal education;
+- redesigned courses and programs in teacher training and educational sciences programmes to include modules that transfer a basic knowledge of (education) law to the students in teacher education and educational sciences with or without a previous legal education;

-- to develop learning (for students) and teaching (for staff) tools on education law and rights in education;
+- developed learning (for students) and teaching (for staff) tools on education law and rights in education;

-- to create Open Educational Resources and an online testing system;
+- created Open Educational Resources and an online testing system;

-- to enhance multidisciplinarity and interdisciplinarity consisting of effective collaboration between educators and lawyers specialising in different fields of law;
+- enhanced multidisciplinarity and interdisciplinarity consisting of effective collaboration between educators and lawyers specialising in different fields of law;

-- to support partners with methodologies and pedagogical approaches including the description of learning outcomes for each of the modules;
+- supported partners with methodologies and pedagogical approaches including the description of learning outcomes for each of the modules;

-- to develop an innovative approach on teacher education and the role of law in education;
+- developed an innovative approach on teacher education and the role of law in education;